Top local movers for Providence to Fort Wayne moves

 - Fort Wayne’s population is about 39% greater than Providence.

-- Fort Wayne's public transportation has a score of 3 out of 10 versus Providence's higher score of 7.
+- Fort Wayne’s public transportation score of 3 out of 10 is lower than Providence’s score of 7.

 - Fort Wayne is less walkable than Providence with a score of 32 out of 100 vs Providence’s 76 out of 100.

-- Fort Wayne has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Providence, which has a score of 61 out of 100.
+- Fort Wayne has a bike-friendliness score of 41 out of 100, which means it isn’t as accessible or safe for cyclists as Providence, which has a score of 61.

 - Fort Wayne’s crime rate is lower than Providence with a score of 40.9 compared to Providence’s 49.84.
 This means that Fort Wayne neighborhoods are safer than 40.9% of all U.S. neighborhoods, and Providence neighborhoods are safer than 49.84%.